 Horticulture Tips for January

-- This is a good time to remember to go out and stir around any tree leaves still remaining on the ground.
-Heavy accumulations of leaves will smother the turfgrass, depriving it of air and light.
+For those with tall fescue lawns, this is a good time to remember to go out and stir around any tree leaves still remaining on the ground.
+Heavy accumulations of leaves will tend to smother the turfgrass, depriving it of air and light (and moisture should we get any).

-- If you have plants that have suffered from heavy infestations of scale insects, consider making a dormant oil application when the daytime temperature is over 40 degrees.
+If you have plants that have suffered from heavy infestations of scale insects, consider making a dormant oil application when the daytime temperature is over 40 degrees.
 Do not apply dormant oil to evergreen plants as damage will result.
-If you’ve planted new crape myrtles within the last two or three years, examine them closely for signs of scale as a new pest, the crape myrtle scale, has made its way into our area.

-- If you have an interest in pecan or grape production, consider enrolling in the Pecan or Grape Management courses beginning in February and March at the Cimarron Valley Research Station in Perkins.
+Those interested in pecan or grape production should consider enrolling in the Pecan Management or Grape Management courses beginning in February and March.
 These courses are intended for both new growers and those desiring to increase their knowledge of these crops.
-The hands-on classes meet one day a month for 7 (or 8) months.
+The classes are one day a month for 7 (or 8) months.
 Cost of the program is $250.
 Contact Stephanie in the OSU Horticulture department for more information at 405-744-5404.

 For more information on this or any other horticultural topic, you can contact Keith Reed, the Horticulturist in the Payne County Extension office.
 Keith can be reached via email at email@example.com, phone at 405-747-8320, or in person at the Payne County Extension office, located at 315 W. 6th in Stillwater.